About Us

 Dr. Choy then went to Sydney, Australia where he obtained subspecialty training in the field of Colorectal Surgery at the Royal Prince Alfred Hospital.
 During this program he advanced his skills in the management of colorectal oncology, laparoscopic and minimally invasive colorectal surgery, and the management of complex benign colorectal diseases.

-Dr. Choy currently has privileges to operate at Oakville Trafalgar Hospital and Joseph Brant Hospital.
-He is also the physician lead of the Colorectal Diagnostic Assessment Program (CR DAP), and is an Assistant Professor at McMaster University where he is involved in teaching surgical residents, and developing a formalized simulation program at OTMH.
+Dr. Choy currently has privileges to operate at Oakville Trafalgar Hospital.
+He is also the physician lead of the Colorectal Diagnostic Assessment Program (CR DAP), surgical lead of the Peritoneal Dialysis Program, and is an Adjunct Professor at McMaster University where he is involved in teaching surgical residents and fellows.

 About Dr de Montbrun